-(1) Increase access to preventative and primary care services by uninsured or medically indigent patients in existing or new health center locations;
+- (1) Increase access to preventative and primary care services by uninsured or medically indigent patients in existing or new health center locations; - (2) Establish community health center services in counties where no such services exist; - (3) Create new services or augment existing services provided to uninsured or medically indigent patients, including primary care and preventative medical services, dental services, pharmacy, and behavioral health; and - (4) Increase capacity necessary to serve the uninsured by enhancing or replacing facilities, equipment, or technologies.

-Establish community health center services in counties where no such (2) services exist:
+Grant funds may not be used to enhance or increase compensation or other benefits of personnel, administrators, directors, consultants, or any other parties.
+Grant funds may not be used to supplant federal funds traditionally received by federally qualified community health centers and may not be used to finance or satisfy any existing debt.

-48 49 50 (3) Create new services or augment existing services provided to uninsured or medically indigent patients, including primary care and preventative medical services, dental services, pharmacy, and behavioral health: and may not be used to supplant federal funds traditionally received by federally qualified community health centers and may not be used to finance or satisfy any existing debt.
 The Department of Health and Human Services shall distribute funds on the basis of the availability of other funds for the agency, and also on the basis of incidence of poverty or percentage of indigent clients served.
 Grant applicants must provide after-hours access in order to qualify for grant funds.
 The Department shall give preference to those grant applicants demonstrating collaboration with the applicant's community hospital."